 In today's post, we're strictly going to focus on creating positive character arcs, as they are by far the most common type of arc found in literature.
-If you'd like me to break down either of the other types of arcs, make sure to let me know in the comments below!
+If you'd like me to break down either of the other types of arcs, give me a quick shoutout on Twitter @kristen_kieffer or shoot an email my way.

 Creating a character arc requires a deep understanding of who your character is.
 Before beginning to map out your main character's arc, I encourage you to work through my 33 Ways to Write a Stronger Character, as well as my favorite approach to building a character's personality.

 Below, I've mapped out the blueprint of a positive character arc.
 To build a strong character arc of your own, make sure to identify all 11 beats for your story, but don't be afraid to work out of order.
 Approach your character arc as best fits your process and story idea.